opf/openproject/docs/release-notes/12-5-0/README.md

 ![openproject-nextcloud-upload](openproject-nextcloud-upload.gif)

-### Upload fiels during creation of a new work package
+### Upload files during creation of a new work package

 If you create a new work package in OpenProject and want to add a file to the work package, you can now upload or link files from Nextcloud directly.